turingschool-projects/kwk-level3-swift/aviatrix/i2_distance_and_fuel.markdown

 mpg = 0.55 - (Number of Gallons)x(0.00005)
 ```

-What's the different in the miles-per-gallon of a full tank versus when the tank is empty?
+What's the difference in the miles-per-gallon of a full tank versus when the tank is empty?

 ## Refueling

 Each airport is happy to sell us jet fuel.

-### In The Simulator
+### In `main.swift`

 You can look at the `refuel` function in `main.swift` and you'll see: